idarago/idarago.github.io/_posts/2021-06-12-neural-networks-cpp.md

 Here's the implementation of the ```ReLU``` layer, inheriting from our ```AbstractLayer``` class.
 The implementation of the ```Linear``` and ```Sigmoid``` layers is very similar.

 We only need to calculate the gradient of the pass with respect to each variable.
 For this we make use of the main equations of the previous section.
-A word of caution, the actual implementation of this is slightly different because we will want to look at the average of the gradients of a batch instead of a single input vector, but this simplified version contains all of the essencial.
+A word of caution, the actual implementation of this is slightly different because we will want to look at the average of the gradients of a batch instead of a single input vector, but this simplified version contains all of the essential.

 {% highlight cpp %}
 // ReLU layer: the activation is the ReLU function